 Location: Sydney, Melbourne, Auckland

 Using the World’s Best Virtual Classroom, we run an expanding range of Online Screenwriting Courses at times to suit you no matter where you live in the world.

-Deepen your understanding of story by joining Story Maven, Allen Palmer, over 5 weeks in a Virtual Classroom as each week he looks at two scripts and explores what tends to work and what tends not to work in screen storytelling.
+Deepen your understanding of story by joining the Story Coach, Allen Palmer, over 5 weeks in a Virtual Classroom as each week he looks at two scripts and explores what tends to work and what tends not to work in screen storytelling.
 Designed for writers, producers, screen development execs and anyone else who wants to get better at writing and/or developing compelling screenplays.

 Allen has been blogging on Screenwriting since 2010 and his posts have generated more than 2 million hits.
 To get a taster, check out “How to write a logline” and “10 insights I wish I’d had 25 years ago“.